Plan your day

 Arrive EARLY!
 Plan to arrive at least one hour prior to the start.
 This is the largest run in Toronto and will provide you with an experience like no other!
 Remember to give yourself plenty of time as there will be 23,000 people in this event, so everything from toilets to driving will take longer than normal.

-We strongly recommend that you carpool, cab it or take the TTC Yonge St. bus as there is limited parking on the side streets surrounding Sporting Life.
+We strongly recommend that you carpool, cab it or take the TTC Yonge St. bus as there is limited parking on the side streets near the start line.

 TTC Yonge St bus corrected routing on Run Day: